-"The Board of the Reno-Tahoe Airport Authority hereby finds that there is a public need for the Project, that the public-private partnership rate covenant model for delivery of the Project will result in the timely development and construction of the Project and/or create operational efficiencies, and that the delivery of the Project as set forth in the Proposed Term Sheet will serves a public purpose and will benefit the public.
-Accordingly, it is hereby moved to authorize the President/CEO to negotiate final terms for a public-private partnership with RNO Conrac, LLC pursuant to Nevada Revised Statutes 338.161 through 338.168 for a new transportation facility consisting of the proposed Ground Transportation Center, including new rental car facilities, as described in the Proposed Term Sheet, to be located at the Reno-Tahoe International Airport."
+"The Board of the Reno-Tahoe Airport Authority hereby finds that there is a public need for the Project, that the public-private partnership rate covenant model for delivery of the Project will result in the timely development and construction of the Project and/or create operational efficiencies, and that the delivery of the Project as set forth in the Proposed Term Sheet will serve a public purpose and will benefit the public.
+Accordingly, it is hereby moved to authorize the President/CEO to negotiate final terms for a public-private partnership with RNO Conrac, LLC pursuant to Nevada Revised Statutes 338.161 through 338.168 for a new transportation facility consisting of the proposed Term Sheet, to be located at the Reno-Tahoe International Airport."